nojronatron/BF-BMX/README.md

 - A fully-connected wired or wireless LAN (internet access is only required to download software and use Telnet).
 - If a Firewall/Router is involved, access to configuration might be necessary to allow HTTP traffic between client and server.

+_Important Notes_:

-> If your computer is missing any of these dependencies, you may need to have internet connectivity to install them.
+- If your computer is missing any of these dependencies, you may need to have internet connectivity to install them.
-> For example, the .NET 6 Runtime will be downloaded from the internet when the Desktop App is installed.
+- The .NET 6 Runtime _can_ be downloaded from the internet during Desktop App installation if you choose.
-> Without internet access you will need to download and install the .NET 6 Runtime separately prior to running the Desktop App installer.
+- Download and install the .NET 6 Runtime separately while you have internet access, prior to running the Desktop App installer for the best experience.
-> Similarly, Winlink Express requires internet access or a local copy of the installer to install.
+- Download and install Winlink Express separately while you have internet access, if it is not already installed and updated.

 Operators must be able to:

 - Run executables in a Windows environment.
 - Navigate the Windows Filesystem.
 - View plain-text logfile(s).
-- Configure Windows Firewall to allow HTTP communications between client and server.
 - Install, configure, and operate Winlink Express.

+_Note_: It could be helpful to have experience with configuring Windows Firewall in case the Security Prompt during installation is not accepted or does not show.

 ### Additional Tools